 Thus $F$ solves (\ref{hypergeometricA}).
 Applying Lemma \ref{lemwronskian}, with $a=0$, completes the proof of the following.

-\begin{lem} For $2 \leq n \in \Z$, the real polynomial $F_2$ given by (\ref{hyper1afn}) is such that all zeros of $F_2$ and $F_2'$ are real, while $F_2''/F_2$ has no zeros, and any solution of (\ref{hypergeometricA}) which is meromorphic in the plane must be a constant multiple of $F_2$. \end{lem}
+\begin{lem} For $2 \leq n \in \Z$, the real polynomial $F_2$ given by (\ref{hyper1afn}) has degree $n$ and solves (\ref{hypergeometricA}).
+Moreover, all zeros of $F_2$ and $F_2'$ are real, and any solution of (\ref{hypergeometricA}) which is meromorphic in the plane must be a constant multiple of $F_2$. \end{lem}

 $\Box$